microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 The same comments apply to the vertical dimension.

-### ScrollingView.ZoomFrom method
+### ScrollView.AddZoomVelocity method

 Asynchronously adds zooming inertia

 When the centerPoint parameter is null, the methods use the center of the viewport as the zoom center point.

-When an inertiaDecayRate is provided to ZoomFrom, it is applied during the duration of the zoom and then reverts back to the default 0.95.
+When an inertiaDecayRate is provided to AddZoomVelocity, it is applied during the duration of the zoom and then reverts back to the default 0.95.

-Changing the ZoomFactor does not affect the `ScrollingView`'s ViewportWidth, ViewportHeight, ExtentWidth, ExtentHeight properties.
+Changing the ZoomFactor does not affect the `ScrollView`'s ViewportWidth, ViewportHeight, ExtentWidth, ExtentHeight properties.
 It does potentially affect the HorizontalOffset, VerticalOffset, ScrollableWidth and ScrollableHeight properties.

 For instance, starting with HorizontalOffset=10, VerticalOffset=20, ZoomFactor=1 and changing the ZoomFactor to 2 with a centerPoint at (0, 0) results in HorizontalOffset=20, VerticalOffset=40.